abeerbadawi/abeerbadawi.github.io/content/authors/admin/_index.md

   <strong>Ontario Graduate Scholarship (OGS)</strong>, and multiple <strong>institutional, national, and industry-funded research programs</strong>.
   Dr. Badawi earned her <strong>PhD in Computer Engineering</strong> and has authored publications in venues such as
   <strong>ICML, EMNLP, IEEE, and JMIR</strong>, alongside teaching <strong>over 15 engineering and AI courses across three universities</strong>.
-  Dr. Badawi also worked in industry as a <strong>Machine Learning Researcher</strong> at i4Health Lab at York University,
+  Dr. Badawi also worked in industry as a <strong>Machine Learning Researcher</strong> at York University,
-  <strong>Machine Learning Specialist</strong> at the Vector Institute & Kids Help Phone, and <strong>Data Scientist</strong> at BetterCart Technologies Inc.
+  <strong>a Machine Learning Specialist</strong> at the Vector Institute, and <strong>Data Scientist</strong> at BetterCart Technologies Inc.
 </p>